JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 Cells outside this field of view are never considered visible to the marine, even if unobstructed.

+## Cells visible to a Marine

+A cell is said to be visible to a marine if it is both within the field of view of the marine and there is a line of sight between the cell and the marine.

 ## Blip Movement Restriction

 Blips may not move into any cell that has line of sight to a cell containing a